bevy-cheatbook/bevy-cheatbook/src/cheatsheet/_header.md

-One-page overview of common bevy features.
+One-page overview of common bevy syntax and features.

 Concise listing of the syntax + important usage notes, no explanations.

-Intended for people who are experienced with bevy and familiar with the concepts.
+Intended for people who are familiar with the core concepts.

 If you are new to bevy or need a refresher, see
 [Bevy Basics](../cheatsheet/_index.md)